 2. Milton Historical Society.
 The Milton Historical Society is a non-profit organization, founded in 1904 to collect, preserve, publish and exhibit artifacts and records relating to the town of Milton.

 There's an article about the Indians of Milton inthe Milton Sampler section.
 (Submitted on October 15, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 487 times since then and 4 times this year.
+It was originally submitted on August 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+This page has been viewed 572 times since then and 14 times this year.
 Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
 Photo 1. submitted on August 31, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.